PAGES to DOC Conversion Explained

 Cons:

-- Font Substitution: Apple system fonts (like San Francisco) will be replaced by Windows fonts (like Arial), which alters text flow and document length.
+- Font Substitution: Apple system fonts (like San Francisco) do not exist on Windows.
+The conversion forces font substitution, which alters text flow and pagination.

 Conversion Difficulties & Why Convert.Guru